SPL in the Village of Oak Creek

 The library is pleased to offer the option of returning materials from the Yavapai Library Network to the book drop boxes available at the Village location.
 While the book drops are convenient, they are intended for use after hours.
 Bring materials inside if the library is open.

 Book drop boxes are not kind to library materials.
 It is a good idea to put magazines, CD books, and DVDs in a bag to protect them.
-Also, please use both book drop boxes on weekends.
-Thank you for helping keep library materials in good condition.
+Thank you for your assistance in keeping library materials in good condition.

 Library Programs in the Village